 Google Meet and Google Chat

-With today's growing importance of being able to work from home or the office and still have group meetings with colleagues in different locations, Google Meet is designed with you in mind.
+With today's growing importance of working from home or the office and still having group meetings with colleagues in different locations, Google Meet is designed with you in mind.
 Meet provides a robust app that allows those working from home, office, meeting rooms, and even external participants the ability to join in a video meeting.

 A Google Meet can be scheduled on your Google Calendar, started from your Google Workspace Mail, and can even be used to collaborate on Google Drive files.
 When chatting with a colleague on a project, you can quickly add a Meet to the chat and hop on a video conference call.